 Not only do houseplants help your physical health by improving the air quality in your home, but they can also help you to recover faster from physical illness and injury.

-There’s a good reason why flowers are such a popular gift to bring someone in hospital.
+There’s a good reason why flowers are such a popular gift to bring to someone in hospital.
 Studies have shown that just being around plants can help you to heal faster from injuries.
 A clinical trial into patients recovering from surgery found that close proximity to indoor plants improved health outcomes and reduced the recovery period.

 Some plants are also handy to have around for their medicinal properties.
 Aloe vera is great for the skin and can be used to treat cuts, burns, and rashes.
 The Calendula flower (Marigold) is also known for its healing properties and it can be used to treat skin conditions, heal wounds, and soothe insect bites.